-This was part of a series of features I did under the banner ‘Christmas With Children’s BBC’, taking an in-depth if occasionally somewhat irreverent look at a handful of festive-tinged BBC children’s programmes from the seventies.
-Long-term readers will be aware of just how fascinated I am by Play School, partly because from a production point of view its sheer decade-straddling workaday mundanity makes it one of the most interesting television programmes ever made – I was recently bleakly amused to see a certain tantrum-prone prominent Doctor Who ‘superfan’ snarl that the cast and crew of the Jodie Whittaker series ‘aren’t fit to produce Play School‘, when if you had any actual interest in television beyond the capacity to be the ‘best’ at ‘liking’ something (and knew it was two words and not one) you’d know full well what a demanding and thankless task it often was – partly because of the astonishing catalogue of post-psychedelic jazz-folk songs the show generated during the phase when they routinely hired failed and failing singer-songwriters as presenters (which you can find out more about here, and listen to the stellar Bang On A Drum and a load of other hidden BBC Records And Tapes highlights here), and partly because there is nothing not to enjoy about having your mind blown by pop-art toys in a textbook BBC Television Centre ‘White Void’ studio.
-As you can imagine, I was thrilled to be able to get to see the earliest extant Christmas edition of Play School and found this an absolute joy to write (and not just because of the foxy redhead in the Round Window film), and I hope it comes across in the finished piece.
+This was originally part of a series of features under the banner ‘Christmas With Children’s BBC’, taking an in-depth if occasionally moderately irreverent look at a handful of festive-tinged BBC children’s programmes from the seventies.
+Long-term readers will be aware of just how fascinating I find Play School, partly because from a production point of view its sheer decade-straddling workaday mundanity makes it one of the most interesting television programmes ever made – I was recently bleakly amused to see a certain tantrum-prone prominent Doctor Who ‘superfan’ snarl that the cast and crew of the Jodie Whittaker series ‘aren’t fit to produce Play School‘, when if you had any actual interest in television beyond the capacity to be the ‘best’ at ‘liking’ something and incidentally knew it was two words and not one you’d know full well what a demanding and thankless task it often was – partly because of the astonishing catalogue of post-psychedelic jazz-folk songs the show generated during the phase when they routinely hired failed and failing singer-songwriters as presenters (which you can find out more about here), and partly because there is nothing not to enjoy about having your mind blown by pop-art toys in a textbook BBC Television Centre ‘White Void’ studio.
+As you can imagine, I was thrilled to be able to get to see the earliest extant Christmas edition of Play School and found this an absolute joy to write – and not just because of the foxy redhead in the Round Window film – and I hope that comes across in the finished piece.
 If you’re as interested as I am – oh alright, nobody is THAT interested in Play School, but you know what I mean – you can find my attempts to work out what happened in the long-lost two hundredth edition of the show from 1965 here.

 In some ways, it’s something approaching a Christmas Miracle that the edition of Play School that was transmitted on 24th December 1970 actually still exists at all.
-It’s not only the only surviving edition from that week (and there was one on Christmas Day too), it’s one of just eighteen out of the two hundred and fifty five transmitted during 1970 that are still around.
-Doubtless this survived by accident rather than design, not least because it uses a fair amount of elements that were recycled in later festive editions, but basically, it’s ever so slightly nice that it does.
+It’s not only the only surviving edition from that week – and there was one on Christmas Day too – it’s one of just eighteen out of the two hundred and fifty five transmitted during 1970 that are still around in any form.
+Doubtless this survived by accident rather than design, not least because it uses a fair amount of elements that were recycled in later festive editions, but it’s ever so slightly nice that it does.

 Then, back in the studio, we finally get to see The Toys.
 This edition was recorded shortly after the mid-recording theft of the hapless original one-size-fits-all ‘Teddy’, and so Big Ted and Little Ted were still a relatively new novelty at that point, while the production team also appear to be using a particularly severely-coiffured temporary stand-in variant of Hamble that makes absolutely no attempt to hide her evil intent.
-Brian is gamely trying to wrap his present for Julie whilst his cloth cohorts enjoy their usual levels of success in staying upright next to him, which he hilariously attempts to pass off as them getting ‘excited’ (“no, that’s not for you Humpty!”) before launching into a jaunty number named It’s Half A Day To Christmas (which, given the timeslot this episode went out in, was almost technically accurate too).
-The toys then promptly make another bid for lying face down on the floor just as Julie shows up to exchange presents and help put their hyperactive floor-bound co-stars away in the cupboard.
-But, crucially, they don’t actually open their presents, and enticingly tell the audience that they’ll be doing so on tomorrow’s edition.
+Brian is gamely trying to wrap his present for Julie whilst his cloth cohorts enjoy their usual levels of success in staying upright next to him, which he hilariously attempts to pass off as them getting ‘excited’ (“no, that’s not for you Humpty!”) before launching into a jaunty number named It’s Half A Day To Christmas; which, given the timeslot this episode went out in, was almost technically accurate.
+The toys then promptly make another bid for lying face down on the floor just as Julie shows up to exchange presents and help put their hyperactive surface-bound co-stars away in the cupboard; but, crucially, they don’t actually open their presents, and enticingly tell the audience that they’ll be doing so on tomorrow’s edition.
 Which no longer exists, so sadly we may never know what Brian had got for Julie.
 It’s not even in the production documentation.
-Yes, I was mad enough to check.
+Yes, I did check.

 Anyway, you probably won’t find Julie Stevens symbiotically guiding you towards your Big Ted-derived headspace tomorrow morning, but blame that on whoever wiped the edition from 25th December 1970.
 Merry Christmas!